eomere/infonal/UserProject/readme.txt

 hibernate.cfg.xml has to be updated before you run this app.(user,key)

-this is the table creator script :
+this is the table creation script :

 CREATE TABLE USER (
    id int(11) NOT NULL,